Updated: Jun 28

 March 12th 2020

-Arriving home from our holiday in Florida, I soon realise that we only have one roll of toilet paper.
+Back home I soon realise that we only have one roll of toilet paper.
 Before going away I gave my son a shopping list and he has very kindly brought everything we need, except loo paper.
 His reason ‘I tried three shops and there wasn’t any’ seems rather unlikely.
 I go out in the evening and eventually find a large pack, it is the last one on the shelf.

 The next few days